lukeraymonddowning/honey/README.md

 // routes/web.php

 Route::post('/test', fn() => event(new RegisterInterest))
-    ->middleware(['honey', 'honey-middleware'])
+    ->middleware(['honey', 'honey-recaptcha'])
     ->name('some.route');
 ```

-Again, you can use the independently of the `honey` middleware if you're only interested in Recaptcha.
+Again, you can use this independently of the `honey` middleware if you're only interested in Recaptcha.
 The middleware
 will abort the request by default if things look fishy.

 #### Manually